Student Loans – low interest loans that must be paid back.

 To apply for a Direct PLUS Loan, parents must contact the colleges their child applied to.
 Each college provides its own Direct PLUS Loan application, which is often available on-line.
 Complete the application and return it to the college.
 The college will submit the application to the U.S. Department of Education for loan approval.
 It is possible for a parent’s loan application to be rejected due to a poor credit history.
 Notification of loan approval status and maximum loan amount will be sent to the parent and the college.

-What is the maximum loan amount I can receive with a Federal Direct PLUS Loan?
+What is the maximum loan amount I can receive with a Direct PLUS Loan?

-2. A college financial aid administrator will then subtract any financial aid offered to the parent’s child from the COA.
-This is the amount of loan money the college tries to offer a parent.
+A college financial aid administrator will subtract any financial aid offered to the child from the COA.
+The amount remaining is the maximum loan amount the college tries to offer a parent.

-In this scenario, if the U.S. Department of Education approved the parent for a maximum loan amount of $8,000, then the student would need to make other arrangements to find the remaining $2,000 needed to attend the college.
+In this scenario, if the parent is approived for a maximum loan amount of $8,000, then the student would need to make other arrangements to find the remaining $2,000 needed to attend the college.

-When do I pay back my Federal Direct PLUS Loan?
+When do I pay back my Direct PLUS Loan?

 Parents have two repayment options: 1.
 Repayment can begin sixty days after the loan money has been disbursed to the college.